Keyhole Mitral Valve Replacement Surgery

-If you’ve been told you need mitral valve replacement or surgical repair, you might be picturing open heart surgery with its lengthy recovery and prominent scarring.
-But there is hope for a different, more innovative path forward.
+If you’ve been told you need mitral valve replacement, you might be picturing open-heart surgery with its lengthy recovery and prominent scarring.
+But there is a different, more innovative path forward.

-Explore our resources and discover how minimally invasive procedures can benefit your life with reduced impact.
+Explore our resources and discover how minimally invasive procedures for mitral valve problems can benefit your life with reduced impact.

 What Is the Mitral Valve & Why Does It Matter?